kevin-hogan/diplomat/README.md

 * `Class FeaturePlugin`: This is the super class which will be inherited by all plugins.
 The class extends 1 API called `generate_interventions`.
 The API takes the `chat_transcript` and `author_id` as input.
 The class also receives the configuration parameters passed into the constructor.
-The presence or absence of a feature in the configuration file determines whether that feature will be enabled for a particular agent.

     - Sample Plugin: `class OverspeakingPlugin`:  You can find this class in `feature_plugins.py`.
 We see that config is passed as a parameter to the `__init__` class.
 The plugin has a static method called `get_overspeaking_authors`.
 Ultimately, the plugin